chuchunf/leetcode-scala-3/src/main/scala/fastslowpointers/pointers.md

 - Slow/Fast pointers move dependently
 - Hence the condition is not to detect when to move which pointer, rather the end condition

+Multiple pass could be used to collect more information

 ### 141. Linked List Cycle
 ```scala
   def hasCycle(head: LinkedListNode[Int]): Boolean =